UiPath Inc. (PATH) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for PATH is $19.68, which is $3.99 above the current market price.
-The public float for PATH is 419.06M, and currently, shorts hold a 7.91% of that float.
-The average trading volume for PATH on May 18, 2023 was 6.15M shares.
+The average price estimated by analysts for PATH is $19.68, which is $3.6 above than the current price.
+The public float for PATH is 419.06M, and at present, short sellers hold a 7.91% of that float.
+The average trading volume of PATH on May 22, 2023 was 6.17M shares.

 PATH’s Market Performance

-PATH stock saw a decrease of 5.66% in the past week, with a monthly decline of -5.20% and a quarterly a decrease of -10.21%.
-The volatility ratio for the week is 4.58%, and the volatility levels for the last 30 days are 4.08% for UiPath Inc. (PATH).
-The simple moving average for the last 20 days is 6.29% for PATH’s stock, with a simple moving average of 3.63% for the last 200 days.
+PATH stock saw an increase of 8.70% in the past week, with a monthly gain of 0.19% and a quarterly increase of -0.32%.
+The volatility ratio for the week is 3.64%, and the volatility levels for the last 30 days are 4.04% for UiPath Inc. (PATH).
+The simple moving average for the past 20 days is 9.19% for PATH’s stock, with a 6.44% simple moving average for the past 200 days.

-Volatility was left at 4.08%, however, over the last 30 days, the volatility rate increased by 4.58%, as shares sank -4.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.98% lower at present.
+Volatility was left at 4.04%, however, over the last 30 days, the volatility rate increased by 3.64%, as shares surge +0.98% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.37% upper at present.

 Insider Trading